Arabella Adams

 • BPTC, City University London: Outstanding (1st in Lincoln’s Inn cohort).

-• GDL, City University London: Distinction (3rd in the year).
+• GDL, City University London: Distinction (3rd in the year at City).

 • BA in ab initio Russian and French, Selwyn College, University of Cambridge: First Class.